thumit/Prism3/Licenses/readme.txt

 	LPSOLVE 5.5.2.5, licensed under the terms of the GNU Lesser General Public License.
 A copy of this license (license-LGPL.txt) could be found in the distribution of PRISM.
 	JFREECHART 1.0.19, licensed under the terms of the GNU Lesser General Public License.
 A copy of this license (license-LGPL.txt) could be found in the distribution of PRISM.
 	JCOMMON 1.0.23, licensed under the terms of the GNU Lesser General Public License.
 A copy of this license (license-LGPL.txt) could be found in the distribution of PRISM.
-	SQLITE-JDBC 3.21.0, licensed under the terms of the Apache License version 2.0.
+	SQLITE 3.21.0, licensed under the terms of the Apache License version 2.0.
 A copy of this license (license-AL.txt) could be found in the distribution of PRISM.
-	TABLEFILTER 5.3.0, licensed under the terms of the MIT license.
+	TABLEFILTER 5.3.1, licensed under the terms of the MIT license.
 A copy of this license (license-MIT.txt) could be found in the distribution of PRISM.

 PRISM text-based logos are designed at http://www.picturetopeople.org, licensed: Free (not limited by any kind of license)